What We Do

 Casas de Familias de la Esperanza

 This year marks an exciting new chapter in the mission: We are nearing completion of a new, 70-unit housing and community learning center at the base of Hope Road.
 It will house 500 men, woman and children, giving many, for the first time, true sheltered homes with running water, electricity, and modern appliances.

 The center includes a large, multi-use building for special events, plus a kitchen and offices for medical, dental and mental health support; and an education building to house our daycare, our Teen Program, and our pre-kinder, computer and English classes.

 The mission’s biggest challenges, however, still lie ahead.
 The new center represents much more than “just” shelter or a collection of buildings.
 It must be a transformative place, providing the physical, educational, and spiritual support to families so they can become independent and self-sufficient.
 Expanding our education programs will be key.

 For the families, moving from shanties into a modern community will be a radical change.
-As such, Q4 2014, we will launch as a pilot program: Only our most successful families will be the first residents.
+Only our most successful families will be the first residents.
 They’ll learn the responsibilities of maintaining their homes (and the center in general) and they’ll be the leaders and teachers of future residents.